-Andy Rubin to be replaced as head of Android at Google [UPDATED]Alex Wagner - Senior News Editor
+Andy Rubin to be replaced as head of Android at Google [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Big news from Google concerning Android today, as CEO Larry Page just announced on the official Google blog that Chrome and Apps SVP Sundar Pichai will be taking Andy Rubin's position as head of Android.
 There's no mention of exactly what Rubin will be doing now that he's no longer in charge of Android, as Google CEO Larry Page only says that Rubin has opted to "hand over the reins and start a new chapter at Google."

 Rubin is commonly referred to as the father of Android, having helped found Android Inc. before it was purchased by Google in 2005.
 He's been in charge of the platform since then, and when he wasn't hard at work on Google's little green robot, he was known for dropping little Android statistics on his Twitter and Google+ accounts.
 The fact that he'll no longer be heading up Android development is pretty big news for Google, and it'll be interesting to see both where Rubin lands up within El Goog and what the effects of the SVP of Chrome and Apps taking over Android are.

 In his announcement, Larry Page also included a few stats on how far Android has come in the smartphone market.
 The CEO noted that Google has partnerships with over 60 manufacturers and that there have been over 25 billion apps downloaded from Google Play to date.
 Page also said that there have been over 750 million Android devices activated around the world, which is a step up from the 500 million figure that Google announced in September 2012.

 UPDATE: The Wall Street Journal reports that Andy Rubin sent an email to Android partners today announcing his decision to step away, explaining that he's an "an entrepreneur at heart" and that "now is the right time for me to start a new chapter within Google."
 The full letter from Rubin: